Your heart knows the way. Run in that Direction.–Rumi

 Truly, Morocco has been a creative hub for generations of artists, each meeting his or her respective Muse there.
 Edith Wharton, Tennessee Williams, Paul Bowles… Josephine Baker, Jimi Hendrix, Cat Stevens … Orson Welles, Alfred Hitchcock, George Lucas.
 Here Laurence of Arabia, Indiana Jones, Gladiator, and Game of Thrones came to life.
 Teaching, writing, and wandering there, my life felt epic, too.

-Join me as we study the craft of travel writing, analyzing works of master storytellers inspired by Morocco who infused elements of journalism, personal essay, narrative, and poetic prose.
-We’ll also use prompts, photo walks and journaling to gather material, tools to draft and revise, and feedback from one another.
+- study of the craft of travel writing, analyzing works of master storytellers inspired by Morocco who infused elements of journalism, personal essay, narrative, and poetic prose.

 - 5 Sessions: Craft/Prompts/Workshop with Feedback